– Boko Haram’s latest attack has stirred a new debate on President Buhari’s war against insurgency

 It also calls for a second look at the information being fed to the Nigerian people regarding progress in the war against insurgency, as some have said that the All Progressives Congress (APC)- led government through its machinery’s have decided to distract Nigerians with something to talk about instead of holding them accountable for the loss of lives in Dalori and their insensitivity to human lives.

-Some social commentators and political analyst are of the opinion that it is a shame that “the .”
+Some social commentators and political analyst are of the opinion that it is a shame that “the federal government up till this very moment is finding it difficult to make a press statement concerning the Dalori massacre.”
 The argue that it is disheartening and shameful to know that though the military command and control centre and the military heads were moved to Maiduguri, Boko Haram still kills people right beneath their nose.

 But President Buhari has claimed the attacks are in response to the Nigerian military’s successful efforts in combating Boko Haram and are in fact a sign of weakness, as they (the jihadists) can only target vulnerable groups and locations.
-In response to the latest spate of attacks by the jihadists, adding that if the citizens to own the war against terror, then the fight will be over in due course.
+In response to the latest spate of attacks by the jihadists, the president said the sect has become so desperate to embarrass the government, adding that if the citizens to own the war against terror, then the fight will be over in due course.

 Another issue emerging from the recent Boko Haram attack is the issue of disguise.
 The Defence Headquarters (DHQ) recently warned Nigerians that Boko Haram terrorists are now using a new tactic in launching successful suicide bombings in the country.